evilsocket/arc/README.md

 - `s` Save the current record.
 - `e` Set the expiration date for the current record.
 - `ESC` Close the current window.

+## Import / Export

+You can export stores and their encrypted records to a JSON file:

+    ./arcd -config config.json -output ~/backup.json -export

+Exported files can be later imported with:

+    ./arcd -config config.json -import ~/backup.json

 ## Useful Commands